 It might be tempting to slip your pup the occasional bite under the dinner table, but is it okay?
 Even in moderation?
 It’s easy for us to think that if it’s safe for us, it’s safe for them, but that’s not necessarily the case when it comes to dogs.
-We’ve come up with a simple guide that will help you get a better idea of what is, and what isn’t safe for your pup to eat:
+We’ve come up with a simple guide that will help you get a better idea of what foods for your dog are doing more harm than you think.

 Raw Unsalted Peanut Butter